 Bob received his B.A., magna cum laude, from Temple University.
-Upon graduating from Temple, Bob worked as a full-time law clerk for a Norristown law firm while he attended law school at night.
-He earned his J.D. from Temple University James E. Beasley School of Law in 2011.
+Upon graduating from Temple, Bob worked as a full-time paralegal for a Montgomery County based law firm while he attended law school at night.
+He earned his J.D. from Temple University School of Law in 2011.

 Bob is a member of the Zoning, Land Use, and Code Enforcement Committee of the Real Property Section of the Philadelphia Bar Association; the Real Estate Committee of the Montgomery County Bar Association; and the Home Builders Association of Bucks & Montgomery Counties.